Constellation Shaping under Phase Noise Impairment for Sub-THz Communications: System model

 and downsampled by a factor of $M$, which provides the received symbols $\mathbf{r}(n) = \Tilde{\mathbf{r}}(nM)$.

 First, the CP is removed from $\mathbf{r}(n)$.
 The frequency domain equalization step is transparent thanks to the AWGN channel deployment. \LH{PTRS time samples are then extracted for PN compensation.} We describe this PN compensation in more detail in subsection \ref{phase_noise_compensation}.
 The resulting data symbol block ${\mathbf{r}}(n)$ is sent to the demapper to generate the log-likelihood ratios (LLRs) for the bits transmitted with the conventional AWGN optimal demapper where the demapper treats the signals to be only corrupted by AWGN noise.
-We consider bit-metric decoding (BMD) where LLR for each bit is calculated as,
+Therefore, this is a mismatched demapper under the additional residual phase noise.
+Our aim is to design the constellation such that, it is compatible with this demapper.
+We consider bit-metric decoding (BMD) where LLR for each bit is calculated\DM{\footnote{Tensorflow single-precision implementation of LogSumExp \texttt{tf.math.reduce\_logsumexp} was used for computation.}} as,

 where $\Gamma_{n,k}$ is the LLR for the $k^\text{th}$ bit $(0 \leq k \leq K - 1)$ of the $n^\text{th}$ symbol $(0 \leq n \leq N_D - 1)$, and $\mathcal{C}(0)$ and $\mathcal{C}(1)$ are the subsets of $\mathcal{C}$, which contains all constellation points with the $k^\text{th}$ bit label set to $0$ and $1$ respectively.
 Note that the definition of the LLR here is the inverse of the conventional definition, which is intentional to align with the logit definition commonly used in the machine learning frameworks.